Alex Bregman Preview, Player Props: Astros vs. Athletics

 Alex Bregman At The Plate

-- Bregman leads Houston with a slugging percentage of .450, fueled by 52 extra-base hits.
+- Bregman has an OPS of .811, fueled by an OBP of .365 and a team-best slugging percentage of .446 this season.

-- Among qualifying hitters in MLB action, his batting average ranks 40th, his on-base percentage ranks 17th, and he is 65th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 47th in batting average, 18th in on-base percentage, and 68th in slugging.

-- Bregman will look to extend his eight-game hitting streak.
-He's batting .273 in his last games.
+- Bregman has reached base via a hit in 94 games this year (of 144 played), and had multiple hits in 42 of those games.

-- In 65.7% of his 143 games this season, Bregman has picked up at least one hit.
-He's also had 42 multi-hit games.
+- In 15.3% of his games this season, he has homered, and 3.4% of his trips to the dish.

+- In 58 games this season (40.3%), Bregman has picked up an RBI, and in 23 of those games (16.0%) he had two or more.
+He has also driven home three or more of his team's runs in eight contests.

-- He has scored a run in 71 games this season, with multiple runs 19 times.
+- He has scored a run in 71 games this year, with multiple runs 19 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.